 Experiment Progress Bar

-The progress bar helps we understand how much data we have gathered and whether it makes sense to continue gathering more data.
+The progress bar helps us understand how much data we have gathered and whether we can confidently end the experiment and make a decision.

-Note: A small MDE requires the experiment to run much longer to collect sufficient data.
+Note: A smaller precision requires the experiment to run much longer to collect sufficient data.

 Note: We compute the days remaining using a linear interpolation.
 This interpolation does not take into account that gathering data usually slows down during an experiment, and so the estimate may be optimistic, especially in the early days of an experiment.

 Traditionally, when using a fixed sample test, we decide up front how long the experiment ought to run and cannot interpret results until we have finished gathering all data.
 However, the sequential testing approach we use allows for flexibility in deciding when to stop an experiment.
 Here's some advice on how to get the most out of the progress bar.